hmqyu/cat-avatar-maker/README.md

 (Currently, there is one Easter egg implemented.
 Hint: blue eye.)
 <br>(There's also one "Easter egg" in the files, but is not present in the actual application.)

+## Phase 4: Task 2

+I have decided to go with the "**Test and Design a Class That is Robust**" option.

+The method that throws an exception is called parseCat.
+It is located in the SaveDataReader class, starting at line 77 (the exception is thrown at line 90).
+I did this because I thought it would be a good idea to check if the save data was corrupt or not (eg. something was not written correctly, the user purposely modified the text file where the data is stored, etc.).
+It is very useful when debugging the code, as it indicates there's an issue with the save data that is being written rather than something else (eg. another array that deals with displaying accessories in the GUI).

+This method is tested in the SaveDataReaderTest class.
+It is tested throughout all the tests, including a specific test where the exception is expected to occur.
+This test is called testSaveDataException and begins at line 99.